grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 }
 ```

 Now let's see how this can be translated to the backend.
 The `Datasource` instance should implement the `QueryData` method.
 This method should return a list of frames.
-Let's see the translation of the method above:

 :::note